simply-simpy/more-about-react/finished/consume-api/README.md

 • Updating state from a nested component and updating content across your site.
 • Display and manipulate data from an API

+- sort breeds by 3 options, and then click through to relevant detail page
+- Use reactRouter to create the links
+- make sure back button works